MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/nested-resiliency.md

 Storage Spaces Direct in Windows Server 2019 offers two new resiliency options implemented in software, without the need for specialized RAID hardware:

 - **Nested two-way mirror.** Within each server, local resiliency is provided by two-way mirroring, and then further resiliency is provided by two-way mirroring between the two servers.
 It's essentially a four-way mirror, with two copies in each server.
-A nested two-way mirror provides uncompromising performance: writes go to all copies, and reads come from any copy.
+Nested two-way mirroring provides uncompromising performance: writes go to all copies, and reads come from any copy.

   ![Nested two-way mirror](media/nested-resiliency/nested-two-way-mirror.png)